DillonSteyl/SCIE1000/Week 3/or_description.md

     print("Sorry, you are not allowed to drive.")
 ````

 We solved the problem with just one if statement and an else statement!
 Notice the brackets, they are used to group conditions together, so `and` and `or` operators work in the order we want.
-Not it's your turn.
+Now it's your turn.

 **Task:** Write a program that checks to see if a student is allowed to take the imaginary course HELP3000.
 Here are the rules: